jhpyle/docassemblecli/README.md

 file, because otherwise you would not be able to see the effect of the change.
 If you are using `--playground`, the `dainstall --watch` feature will only upload the specific file or files that you modified, rather than uploading the whole package.
-The first time

 Thus, for the fastest development experience, use `--watch` and `--playground`.